jayant413/irys-assessment/Readme.md

 ### Performance

-- Using Redis for fast data retrival
+- Using Redis for fast data retrival for frequently accessed data.

+### Portability

+- Using Docker to ensure consistent execution across different environments.